noelalfaro/listicle/README.md

-# WEB103 Project 1 - Pokedex
+# WEB103 Project 2 - Pokedex Pt 2

 Submitted by: Noel Alfaro

-About this web app: Pokedex web app built using Node, Express, HTML, CSS, & Javascript

-Disclaimer: I know this is not complete and past due, I apologize
+About this web app: This web app acts as a pokedex for pokemon.
+Using HTML, CSS, and vanilla JS for the frontend and node, express on the backend we connect to a postgres database hosted on Railway to retrieve and return data to the frontend.

 Time spent: 2 hours